- Though many ask, “Is SEO dead?” there are plenty of reasons you can still bank on it.

 - We know what continues to matter with SEO and how to stay ahead of the competition — including how AI fits into the picture.

 - Array Digital is continuing to find success in creating reliable, custom SEO strategies for our clients that improve their online presence and their law firm brand along the way.

 When there are technological breakthroughs, technology suddenly floods the market with the idea of “new.”
 We have seen it before with iPhones, wireless headphones, and laptops, but what about with something so important as Google?
-When you type something on Google, it brings up a plethora of blogs, all answering your query in some way.
-With over 600 million blogs spread across 1.9 billion websites, they are all vying for the top position.
+Should you adjust your current strategies to meet these “new” changes?

 These top-ranked spots bring leads to your site via SEO best practices.
 Currently, Google, Bing, and others are making it easier for artificial intelligence (AI) to be helpful when incorporated into content marketing.
 Still, AI does not replace the need for human writers just yet.
 Continue reading to hear about the direction of search engine optimization, why it still matters even as AI plays a larger role, and how it (along with human writers) will still be relevant for years to come.

 Recent Google updates that affect SEO